cutlersr/iggypop/README.md

                 --yml "yaml/domesticate_two_step_cds.yml"
 ```

-Note: The two-step assembly YAMLs add BbsI sites (instead of BsmBI) to the oligo ends for assembly of the PCR products amplified from pools.
+***Note: the two-step assembly YAMLs add BbsI sites (instead of BsmBI) to the oligo ends for assembly of the PCR products amplified from pools into pPOP-BbsI.***

 #### Combining oligo pools from different runs